ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/integration/configure.md

   HeliumSDK.SetUserHasGivenConsent(false);
 ```

-* By sending `setUserHasGivenConsent (true)`, you indicate that this user from your application has given consent to share personal data for behavioral targeted advertising.
+* By sending `SetUserHasGivenConsent (true)`, you indicate that this user from your application has given consent to share personal data for behavioral targeted advertising.

-* By sending `setUserHasGivenConsent (false)`, you indicate that this user from your application has not given consent to use its personal data for behavioral targeted advertising, so only contextual advertising is allowed.
+* By sending `SetUserHasGivenConsent (false)`, you indicate that this user from your application has not given consent to use its personal data for behavioral targeted advertising, so only contextual advertising is allowed.

 ## CCPA
 ```csharp